Filing for business bankruptcy

 Chapter 13 works much the same way as Chapter 11 business bankruptcy, but because the company is a sole proprietorship, there are no negotiations needed with stakeholders.
 It’s usually a much faster process, and a repayment plan is laid out and approved by the court.
 You must then pay back any creditors, but since there are no bondholders or stockholders and the debt limit is lower, the payback process only takes three to five years.

-Business bankruptcy doesn’t have to be complicated or embarrassing – in fact, it is relatively straightforward, and can even be a smart choice in many situations.
-Now that you know a bit more about the types of bankruptcies for businesses, it may be time to consider if it’s the right choice for you.
+Filing business bankruptcy doesn’t have to be complicated or embarrassing – in fact, it is relatively straightforward, and can even be a smart choice in many situations.
+Now that you know a bit more about the types of bankruptcies for business, it may be time to consider if it’s the right choice for you.

 Ready to take financial freedom into your own hands?